Last Updated May 30, 2018

 Another online user may purchase an access code to a Gallup survey or assessment for you.
 Please note that when participating in a survey or assessment, your results will also be accessible to the online user who purchased the Gallup access code.
 The data accessible to that account holder may include your name and your results, but will not include your specific answers to individual questions within the survey or assessment.
 In addition, the account holder cannot modify, alter, or delete any of your results or User Account data.

 After completion of the survey or assessment, you will at all times have the opportunity to change the settings for sharing your results with other account holders and opt-out from sharing your results.

 2. Sharing your Survey Results with other people

 III.
 GENERAL INFORMATION ON COLLECTION AND PROCESSING OF INFORMATION

 1. Correcting and Changing User Information and Preferences; Deletion of User Accounts

-If you have given your consent to receiving e-mail communications from Gallup but wish to discontinue this service, you may request to do so at any time by contacting us.
+If you have given your consent in accordance with Article 6 (1) 1 lit. a) GDPR to receiving e-mail communications from Gallup but wish to withdraw your consent and discontinue this service, you may do so at any time by contacting us (see also below clause III.8.
+"Your rights").
 In addition, as a registered user, you can change your settings within your User Account under "MY ACCOUNT" by updating your "Contact Me" settings.